safi28/react-home/README.md

 # Home-BEAUTY&SMART🏡:battery:
 ** Simple e-commerce site made with ReactJS
 > Website for Home comfort.
 It goes with two sections:
+- Profile
+  - Add an image
+  - Logout
 - Interior Design
   - View available products
   - Add product to your cart